tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

     * Download the Samsung zipped data file if it is not present
     * Unzip the file if the data directory does not exist
     * Read in the test data set
-    * Add the column names, descriptive activity names and subject numbers to the dataset
+    * Add the column names, descriptive activity names and subject numbers to the test dataset
     * Delete unused objects
     * Read in the train dataset
-    * Add the column names, descriptive activity names and subject numbers to the dataset
+    * Add the column names, descriptive activity names and subject numbers to the train dataset
     * Delete unused objects
     * Combine the train and test data
-    * subset the mean, stdev, activity and subject columns from the dataset
+    * subset column names with mean or stdev in the name, along with the activity and subject columns
-    * Summarize the subset by calculating the mean of the means and stdev
+    * Summarize the subset by calculating the mean of the means and mean of the stdev by activity and subject
         * It should be noted that it is not proper to calculate the mean of stdev as it is done here